rockettheme/docs/Docs/wordpress/themes/metropolis/demo_mainbottom.md

 * Leaving everything else at its default setting, select **Save**.

 ### Text
 The second Text widget in the section is made a lot like the others in the section.
-There is no title.
 You'll need to enter the following in the main text field.

 ~~~
 <div class="rt-image">